-Inclusion Solutions LLC can create featured presentations and keynotes to be delivered to large audiences with the intent of creating understanding of large concepts and ideas and to help provide a framework for a change strategy.
-Each of these presentations are approximately 45-90 minutes in duration (but are subject to the specific needs of the host organization).
+Inclusion Solutions LLC can create featured presentations and keynotes to be delivered to large audiences with the intent of creating understanding of high-level concepts and ideas and to help provide a framework for a change strategy.
+Each presentation is about 45-90 minutes long (but are subject to the specific needs of the host organization).